office photo

 Peter has represented several municipalities with respect to issues pertaining to electric generating facilities, including: 1) the Eastern Niagara Power Project Alliance (a coalition of towns, school districts and cities), with respect to issues pertaining to the relicensing of the Niagara Falls hydroelectric facility, 2) the Town of Cortlandt, (the host community of the Indian Point nuclear power plants) with respect to the sale of the plants to Entergy, 3) the Green Island Power Authority in its efforts to replace an obsolete, privately owned 40 MW hydroelectric facility at Cohoes Falls with a modern, publicly owned 100 MW facility, 4) the Town of Somerset, in western New York, with respect to the 900 MW coal-fired power plant in the Town, and 5) the City of Oswego, in connection with efforts to acquire a hydroelectric facility previously owned by Niagara Mohawk.

-Peter is an active opponent of the deregulation of electricity, which has had the effect of replacing a regulated monopoly with an unregulated monopoly.
+Peter has actively opposed the deregulation of electricity, which has had the effect of replacing a regulated monopoly with an unregulated monopoly.
 In 2002, and again in 2003, he taught a course in the graduate program of Environmental Management at the Lally School at Rensselaer Polytechnic Institute called Managing Energy Issues, devoted to the issue of deregulation.
 Peter published an article in the Spring 2002 New York Environmental Lawyer describing the failure of deregulation in New York titled "The Alarm Clock Didn't Ring: The Failure to Consider the Environmental Impacts of the "Deregulation" of the Electric Industry in New York".

 In 1998, as part of New York State's deregulation of electricity, the New York State Public Service Commission approved a restructuring plan for the Niagara Mohawk Power Corporation.
 On behalf of several municipalities, Peter commenced a lawsuit challenging the restructuring plan, on the grounds that the Commission had failed to adequately consider the prospective environmental impacts of the plan.
 This case represents one of the few legal efforts made throughout the country to challenge the deregulation of electricity.
 (Since most states that deregulated electricity did so by legislative act, such challenges were usually not possible; in New York, deregulation was accomplished by administrative action, subject to judicial review.)